UBC-InfoVis/447-materials/programming-assignments/skeletons/p0/assignment.md

     * Code must be well commented (but not over commented).
     * Code must be consistently indented.
 * Citations and explanations
     * Cite any external resources and explain exactly what modifications you have made in your README documentation.
 We created an empty `README.md` file in the root directory of the repo.
+You will submit this to Gradescope in addition to other code files.